williamsdb/woodley-national-forthcoming-events/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Edit the page that you want to display the information on, add a shortcode block and enter the following:
+Edit the page that you want to display the information on, a shortcode block and enter the following:

 ```[wad]```